 “Many flavonoids are shown to have antioxidative activity, free-radical scavenging capacity, coronary heart disease prevention, and anticancer activity, while some flavonoids exhibit potential for anti-human immunodeficiency virus functions.
 As such research progresses, further achievements will undoubtedly lead to a new era of flavonoids in either foods or pharmaceutical supplements.”
 (4)

+Bioactive foods are rich in these antioxidant compounds.
 Interestingly, history tells us that flavonoids were once referred to as “vitamin P” back in the 1930s, but that name has lost its place for some reason.
 (5) It’s the flavonoids that provide the deep colored pigments to fruits and vegetables.
 That’s why foods such as blueberries and kale are rich with color and are so healthy for you.

-Do Antioxidant Supplements Work: What You Need To Know About Antioxidant Supplements
+What You Need To Know About Antioxidant Supplements

 If flavonoids found in nature can help reverse disease, then the logical conclusion would be that antioxidant supplements can be beneficial, right?
 Regrettably, they are not.